-nnt provision Ne the SAG ew/Revised Administrative Procedures for Aided IMC Schools paragr section section "Flexi learnin Apper Chapte "Scho sugges time a primar second R82 under aph 6 of a 1.5, following time" and adix of er 2 on ol days and sted lesson allocation for ty, lary and secondary, relevant sections and provisions in the G are applicable with the following ision: new paragraph is added to section 2.3.3 as lows: School days and school holidays a.
+school holidays Regulations: R79 - R82 under paragraph 6 of section 1.5, section 2.3.3 on "Flexible use of learning time" and Appendix of R84 under revision: A new paragraph is added to section 2.3.3 a follows: 4.
+School days and school holidays a.
+The IMC should ensure that if drawing up the school calendar and the school holiday list, the interests of the school holiday list, the interest of the school holiday list, the school holida Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools "School days and suggested lesson time allocation for primary, secondary and senior secondary levels" b.
+The IMC should ensure that the school holiday list includes the general holidays gazetted by the Government of the Hong Kon Special Administrative Region and other requirements and recommendations regarding planning of school days and other school holidays as announced by the Permanent Secretary through circulated. c.
+The school should refer to the following details in calculating school holidays: • The number of school holidays ay a year which should include publications.
+1 Regulations: R79 - R82 under paragraph 6 of section 1.5, section 2.3.3 on "Flexible use of learning time" and Appendix of Chapter 2 on "School days and suggested lesson time allocation for primary, secondary and senior secondary A new paragraph is added to section 2.3.3 as follows: 4.
+School days and school holidays a.
 The IMC should ensure that in drawing up the school calendar and the school holiday list, the interests of students, teachers and other stakeholders are duly considered as well as the quality of learning and the maximisation of learning time, which are equally important. b.
 The IMC should ensure that the school holiday list includes the general holidays gazetted by the Government of the Hong Kong Special Administrative Region and other requirements and recommendations regarding planning of school days and other school holidays as announced by the Permanent Secretary through circular. c.
-The school should refer to the following details in calculating school holidays: • The number of school holidays, which should include public holidays, shall be 90 days a year, with three additional discretionary holidays.
+The school should refer to the following details in calculating school holidays: • The number of school holidays,

 Section in COA for Aided Schools Issue Relevant provision in the SAG New/Revised Administrative Procedures for Aided IMC Schools There should be no less than 190 school days for whole-day schools and 209 days for bi-sessional primary schools.
 The dates and occasions of discretionary holidays, as well as the duration and the intended dates of school-based staff development days should be stated clearly in the school calendar.
 If school cannot fix the exact dates for staff development days at the beginning of the school year, the information on the number of such development days and whether or not students need to attend school should also be given in the calendar.
-Use of fund on maintenance works Section 8.5 on "Maintenance of school premises" All relevant sections and provisions in the SAG still stand.
+16.2 Use of fund on maintenance works Section 8.5 on "Maintenance of school premises" All relevant sections and provisions in the SAG still stand.
 Change of room use Section 8.6.2 on "Change of room use" All relevant sections and provisions in the SAG still stand.
 Use of school premises for public and educational purposes Section 8.2 on "Use of school premises" All relevant sections and provisions in the SAG still stand.